elorzafe/amplify-types/RFC Draft.md

 const firstPhoto = listResponse.files?.[0];

 /*
-As a note, APIs will allow customers to specify keys by string if they do not need to override the access level.
+As a note, APIs will allow developers to specify keys by string if they do not need to override the access level.
 For example, the following operation will list all files for the current user.
 */
 const listResponseDefault = await Storage.list({